dekarrin/ictiobus/docs/fishi-usage.md

 is analyzed by a frontend, it goes through all three phases in its quest to become an IR!

-The phases of a frontend:
+Diagram of the phases of a frontend:
 ```
              | I N P U T |
              \-----------/